Tzyson/AxyShop/README.md

 How can your Item Shop be picked?
 Open an issue on this repo and i will pick one.
 (Credits to Eon/Rio for this README.md, because i was too lazy to do it my self)

+Create a issue on this github repo with your itemshop.json for me to pick your item shop.